 We’ve covered the why, the how, and the how to do it better of newsletters; it’s time to spread your wings and fly.
-But, before you do, let’s look at six real-life newsletters and explain why they’re so effective at generating leads.
+But, before you do, let’s examine six real-life newsletters and explain why they’re so effective at generating leads.

-- Education – All of the newsletter’s content helps readers to become better sellers.
+- Education – All of the content helps readers become more successful sellers.
 The more Deliverr merchants sell, the more use they have for Deliverr fulfillment.

 - Website linking – Every link in the newsletter directs back to Deliverr’s website, where readers embark on a journey to conversion.

-- Main CTA – The primary CTA appears highlighted at the beginning (here a webinar sign-up), and the following CTAs are all accompanied by a clear link and introductory text.
+- Main CTA – The primary CTA is highlighted at the beginning (here, a webinar sign-up), and the proceeding CTAs are accompanied by a clear link and introductory text.

 2) Refinery 29

-Here are some things that make Refinery29’s newsletter particularly effective.
+Here are some aspects that make Refinery29’s newsletter particularly effective:

 - Layout – Each link is identified by a topic, relevant image, and clear headline, making it easier for readers to scan for relevant content.

-- Footer – Since readers will be quickly scrolling through the newsletter, Refinery29 saves its branding and social media links for the footer where people are most likely to stop.
+- Footer – Since readers quickly scroll through the newsletter, Refinery29 saves its branding and social media links for the footer, where people are most likely to stop.

-- Relevance – Refinery29 opens with “today on R29” because it knows that people don’t want to read about last week’s news in a daily newsletter.
+- Relevance – Refinery29 opens with, “Today on R29” because it knows people don’t want to read last week’s news in a daily newsletter.